ravikrs/demo-presentation/slides.md

 ### Why Use KMP?
 - Separate codebases for Android, iOS, and other platforms.
 - Duplicate effort for business logic and other core functionality.
-- "Duplication my be the root of all evil in software" - Robert C. Martin
+- "Duplication may be the root of all evil in software" - Robert C. Martin

 ---
 ## Multiplatform Advantages: